Unknowncmbk/LogRemover/README.md

 ## Introduction to LogRemover
-LogRemover is a simple Python script that removes the oldest .log files until the total filesystemutilization is under x%.
+LogRemover is a simple Python script that removes the oldest .log files until the total filesystem utilization is under x%.
 The default utilization is 0.8 (80%).

 ## Background
 One of our network filesystems is filling up!
-0 Write a shell script (in your favorite scripting language) that can be run daily to search a directory tree and remove all the oldest ".log" files to bring the total filesystem utilization down to 80%.
+Write a shell script (in your favorite scripting language) that can be run daily to search a directory tree and remove all the oldest ".log" files to bring the total filesystem utilization down to 80%.

 ## Requirements
 This program was written and tested on MacOS 10.9.5, and further tested on various Scientific Linux 6 workstations.
-- Python 2.7.9
+- Python 2.7.+

 ## Instructions
 Run directly from command line as Python script: